 - Still life.
 Students sketch a still life of a basket of fruit or vegetables, focusing on light and shading.

 - 'You are what you eat' collage.
-Share some images of Guiseppe Archimboldo's paintings of fruit and vegetable faces or look at the Go for 2&5 fruit and veg characters to recreate or design new portraits.
+Share some images of Guiseppe Archimboldo's paintings of fruit and vegetable faces to recreate or design new portraits.
 Portraits can be collage, drawn or created from fresh fruit and veg and photographed.

 - Put on a show.
 Perform the Crunch&Sip rap or learn 'Veggie Believer', available here.